American comfort food compares to no other. Every region has its own flavors as unique as its people. Lively, rich and full of satisfaction.

 Mix&Malt has traditional dinner options that will cure those away from home blues.
 The restaurant serves American favorites such as meatloaf accompanied by mash potatoes with brown gravy and fresh, sauteed green beans.

 No matter what part of the United States you are from, everyone can enjoy a savory meatloaf.
 Another option available is the Sous Vide Steak.
 It is juicy, tender and cooked until it has the perfect amount of pink left in the center.
 Steak lovers rejoice.

 Prices are reasonable and most portions can be shared.

 Cafe Travel Maker | Mapo-gu

 Travel Maker is a breakfast dream come true for those who like to keep it simple.
-The simple menu includes Pancake Combo, French Toast Combo and Breakfast Burrito.
+The simple menu includes Pancake Combo, French Toast Combo and Waffle Combo.
 All combos come with sausage and hash browns.